-Robusta and Arabica are the main species of coffee.
+Robusta and Arabica are the main species of coffee in a home roaster’s dictionary.
 While there are hundreds of species out there, it’s unlikely that you’ll come across anything other than these two.
 Arabica is known for its more aromatic and delicate flavours.
 It’s also less resistant to disease and pests.
 Robusta is known for being more bitter, caffeinated, and hardy.
 The vast majority of third wave coffee is Arabica but there is also a small level of interest in Fine Robustas.

 Variety is to species as V60 is to pour over.
 Within every species, there are multiple varieties with their own distinctive characteristics.
 These include flavour profiles, growing regions, and bean size.
 Common coffee varieties include Caturra, Catuai, Bourbon, and Typica.

 Bean hardness, or density, gives us information about the coffee’s quality and how we should roast it.
 Harder beans developed more slowly, creating more complex flavours.
 They can also be roasted quicker and at higher charge temperatures.

 Generally speaking, the higher the elevation, the denser the beans and the better the coffee quality.
 However, this isn’t always true.

 Coffee processing is the method by which the coffee beans are removed from the coffee cherry.
 They affect the coffee’s flavour and how you roast them.